haleemur/sql-style-guide/README.md

 Keep it under 100 characters.
 Fewer than 80 characters is preferable, but not always possible.
 Greater than 100 should not be accepted.
 Try to break complex expressions into multiple lines.

-Most complex expressions will have natural newline points.
+Most complex expressions will have natural newline points at the (infix) operators.

 ### Good